 Dr. Richard Pratt, DVM

 A 1984 graduate of Texas A&M University College of Veterinary Medicine, Dr. Pratt has additional training in small animal dentistry, with interests in preventive medicine, and general surgery.
-His most recent continuing education courses include: problem pet behavior, high risk anesthesia, pain prevention and control, dermatology, pathology, and pharmacology.
+His most recent continuing education courses include: heart failure, nutrition, pain management, small intestinal surgery, and infectious bronchitis.
 Previous degrees include: AA Spanish, BS Animal Science, and BS Veterinary Science.

-Raised on a farm near the Mexican border, surrounded by farm animals (especially beef cattle), Dr. Pratt worked in a mixed practice treating anything non-human for his first two years.
-He soon discovered his love for pet practice, and ultimately gave up the farm animals when he moved to Utah in 1988.
-After joining the Central Valley Veterinary group, he restricted his practice primarily to dogs and cats for greater focus.
+Raised surrounded by farm animals on the Mexican border, Dr. Pratt worked in a mixed practice treating anything non-human his first two years in practice.
+He soon discovered his love for pet practice and ultimately gave up the farm animals when he moved to Utah in 1988.
+After joining the Central Valley Veterinary Group he restricted his practice primarily to dogs and cats for greater focus.

 Dr. Susan McDonald